 4.1.1 Special Student Category 1 (SS1).
-Where an applicant for admission to the M.A. program is deemed to have minor deficiencies in educational preparation or requirements, the Admissions Committee of the ADC may admit the applicant on probation for one or two semesters under this category.
+Where an applicant for admission to the MA (USMC) program is deemed to have minor deficiencies in educational preparation or requirements, the Admissions Committee may admit the applicant on probation for one or two semesters under this category.
 If at the end of this time the student has satisfied the terms of the probation, the special status will be removed and she or he will be given regular student status.
-The courses which the student has completed and the semesters during which the student has taken full-time studies under category SS1 will count towards the fulfilment of course and residence requirements for the M.A. degree.
+The courses which the student has completed and the semesters during which the student has taken full-time studies under category SS1 will count towards the fulfilment of course and residence requirements for the MA (USMC) degree.
 A student may not be registered as SS1 for more than one year.

-- 4.1.2 Special Student Category 2 (SS2).
-Where an applicant for admission to the M.A. program is deemed to have potential for studies at the M.A. level but significant deficiencies in educational preparation or requirements, the Admissions Committee of the ADC may admit the applicant to take prescribed preparatory work.
-The courses which she or he completes under category SS2 are not credited towards the requirements for any degree, nor is the period of study credited towards the residence requirement for the M.A. program. - 4.1.3 Special Student Category 3 (SS3).
-The GCTS Director may admit a student to full-time or part-time occasional studies to take courses for credit with the permission of the instructor.
-These courses will not, however, be counted towards the requirements for any advanced degree program in the TST.
-SS3 students are not permitted to take reading and research courses. - 4.1.4 Special Student Category 4 (SS4).
-In exceptional and compelling circumstances, late applications to the M.A. program will be considered for special action.
-If, in the opinion of the GCTS Director, the AD director of the college for which application is made, and the representative of the department for which application is made, the applicant clearly meets the requirements for admission, the GCTS Director may admit him or her as an advanced degree student in category SS4.
-The student may take courses which will be credited to the M.A. program if and when he or she is admitted as a regular student.
-The application of the student must be considered by the Admissions Committee of the ADC at its next scheduled meeting.
+4.1.2 Special Student Category 2 (SS2).
+Where an applicant for admission to the MA (USMC) program is deemed to have potential for studies at the MA (USMC) level but significant deficiencies in educational preparation or requirements, the Admissions Committee may admit the applicant to take prescribed preparatory work.
+The courses which she or he completes under category SS2 are not credited towards the requirements for any degree, nor is the period of study credited towards the residence requirement for the MA (USMC) program.

+4.1.3 Special Student Category 3 (SS3).
+The GCTS Director may admit a student to fulltime or part-time occasional studies to take courses for credit with the permission of the instructor.
+These courses will not, however, be counted towards the requirements for any graduate program in the TST.
+SS3 students are not permitted to take reading and research courses.

+4.1.4 Special Student Category 4 (SS4).
+In exceptional and compelling circumstances, late applications to the MA (USMC) program will be considered for special action.
+If, in the opinion of the GCTS Director, the Graduate Director of the college for which application is made, and the representative of the department for which application is made, the applicant clearly meets the requirements for admission, the GCTS Director may admit him or her as a graduate student in category SS4.
+The student may take courses which will be credited to the MA (USMC) program if and when he or she is admitted as a regular student.
+The application of the student must be considered by the Admissions Committee at its next scheduled meeting.